sgmurphy/wordpress-plugins/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.4.8 (2024/07/17) =
+* Add: A first implementation of actions and blocks for the chatbot.
+Actions in JS are also handled.
+Please note that documentation will come later, this is for internal testing for now.
+* Update: The chatId is now returned by simpleChatbotQuery.
+* Update: Streamlined the naming of a few functions and filters related to the Statistics Module.
+* Fix: Minor fixes, such as the button in Timeless.
+* Fix: Three minor security issues (simpleVisionQuery SSRF, logs file as a PHP file, SQL injection via sort parameter).
+Those attacks could only be performed by, actually, an admin.

 = 2.4.7 (2024/07/07) =
 * Update: New system for the avatars used in the chatbot.
 You can set different avatars for the icon, the AI, the guest.
 Emoticons are also supported.